aptos-foundation/AIPs/aips/aip-12.md

 ## Summary

 This AIP proposes a new multisig account standard that is primarily governed by transparent data structures and functions in a smart contract (multisig_account) with more ease of use and powerful features than the current multied25519-auth-key-based accounts.
-There’s also a strong direction for this to involve as part of a more general account abstraction in Aptos with more types of accounts and functionalities for users to manage their accounts.
+There’s also a strong direction for this to evolve as part of a more general account abstraction in Aptos with more types of accounts and functionalities for users to manage their accounts.

 This is not meant to be a full-fledged multisig wallet product but instead just the primitive construct and potentially SDK support to enable the community to build more powerful multisig products.